ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

 - Microsoft 365 Enterprise Global Administrator
 - Office 365 Global Administrator
 - Compliance Administrator
-- Information barriers administrator (this is a new role!)
+- IB Compliance Management (this is a new role!)

+To learn more about roles and permissions, see [Permissions in the Office 365 Security & Compliance Center](permissions-in-the-security-and-compliance-center.md).

 To learn more about prerequisites for information barriers, see [Prerequisites (for information barrier policies)](information-barriers-policies.md#prerequisites).

-Also, make sure to [connect to the Security & Compliance Center and provide admin consent](information-barriers-policies.md#connect-to-the-security--compliance-center-and-provide-admin-consent).
+Also, make sure to [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

 ## Issue: People are unexpectedly blocked from communicating in Microsoft Teams

+In this case, people are reporting unexpected issues communicating in Microsoft Teams.
+Examples:
 - A user is unable to find or communicate with another user in Microsoft Teams.
 - A user cannot see or select another user in Microsoft Teams.
 - A user can see, but cannot send messages to, another user in Microsoft Teams.

 ### What to do

-Follow these steps to determine whether the users are affected by an information barrier policy, whether the users are in the correct segments, and whether filters are applied correctly in information barriers.
+1. Determine whether the users are affected by an information barrier policy.

-1. Check to see if each user is included in an information barrier policy.
 To do this, use the **Get-InformationBarrierRecipientStatus** cmdlet with the Identity parameter.

     The syntax is `Get-InformationBarrierRecipientStatus -Identity`